 Kovalenko’s investigation into the fate of the two girls ground to a halt when she ran out of gas.
 The war has destroyed infrastructure, including oil refineries and storage facilities, as well as railway networks.
 The odds weigh on her.
 The pain and suffering she sees every day are a heavy burden to bear.
 “I work two times slower than before the war,” she confesses.
 But she does not have the luxury of giving up.
 If she does, who will tell the story of Valeria and Arina?
 She still hopes to complete her story; she still intends to find out what happened to the two girls.

-And many times her professionalism has come into question, many times it has been in direct conflict with her humanity.
+And many times her professionalism in reporting on human rights has come into question, many times it has been in direct conflict with her humanity.

 She has had to balance being a journalist and being human.
 During the 2014 Russian attack that led to the annexation of the Crimean Peninsula, she volunteered to help the Ukrainian army, gathering money and supplies for the soldiers, who were in a pathetic state, with no helmets, protection vests, or proper boots.
 This was not well received in many quarters.
 Her editor did not like the idea because she was concerned about her security.
 Others saw a conflict of interest as she was helping the soldiers while at the same time reporting on them.